rebeccaalpert/virtual-assistant/packages/module/patternfly-docs/content/extensions/virtual-assistant/examples/ChatbotMessage/ChatbotMessage.md

 ### Bot messages

 Messages from the chatbot will be marked with an "AI" label to clearly communicate the use of AI to users.
-The chatbot can display different content types (via `content`), including plain text, code, or a loading animation (via `isLoading`).
+The chatbot can display different `content` types, including plain text, code, or a loading animation (via `isLoading`).

 <br />